zoidz123/zoidz123.github.io/docs/order-flow-auction.md

 # Order Flow Auction

-The DFlow order flow auction is core to DFlow and is fundamental to understanding the DFlow payment-for-order-flow model.
+The DFlow order flow auction is core to DFlow and is fundamental to understanding DFlow's open and fair PFOF model.
 Crypto brokerages sell order flow by creating order flow auctions and market makers bid on them to receive the right to fill the underlying order flow.

 The DFlow interface lets brokerages easily create and manage order flow auctions.

 ## Overview

 DFlow brings transparency and fairness to the PFOF models seen in traditional equities and options markets.
-By conducting PFOF on the blockchain (vs. using long-term contracts with opaque terms), DFlow allows participants to clearly see the entire trade lifecycle including order flow batching, bidding, and filling.
-Furthermore, a decentralized PFOF model allows any market maker to participate in bidding, which results in better pricing for users and more competitive payments for crypto brokerages.
+In traditional markets, order flow is sold using long-term contracts with opaque terms between brokerages and market makers.
+By conducting PFOF on the blockchain, DFlow allows participants to clearly see the entire trade lifecycle including order flow batching, bidding, and filling.
+Furthermore, a decentralized PFOF model allows any market maker to participate in bidding, which results in better price for users and more competitive payments for crypto brokerages.

 ## Auction Structure